andreped/GradientAccumulator/docs/index.rst

 Installation
 ------------

-The latest release of Optax can be installed from `PyPI <https://pypi.org/project/gradient-accumulator/>`_ using
+The latest release of GradientAccumulator can be installed from `PyPI <https://pypi.org/project/gradient-accumulator/>`_ using

 ``pip install gradient-accumulator``

 You may also install directly from GitHub, using the following command.
-This can be used to obtain the most recent version of Optax.
+This can be used to obtain the most recent version of GradientAccumulator.

 ``pip install git+git://github.com/andreped/GradientAccumulator.git``